 Agneris is a law student focused on human rights at Universidad Nacional Autónoma de México (UNAM).
 For the last four years, she has practiced freedom of expression law as a volunteer for Article 19 in Mexico.
 Agneris is currently a legal assistant for R3D: Red en Defensa de los Derechos Digitales. where she specializes in surveillance, censorship and data protection on the internet.

 Jack is a postgraduate law student at City Law School in London.
 He completed his undergraduate and master’s studies in History at Oxford University.
 During that time, he edited the Oxford International Relations Society journal and had placements with the Guardian and the Times Educational Supplement.
 After university, he spent five weeks covering the U.S. presidential election in Washington, D.C., writing reports on how technology is affecting campaigning, journalism, and democracy.
 Barber then worked in political communications and intends to be a barrister, with a particular interest in public law, media and information law and human rights.

-Madara is a law student at University of Latvia, who has had the chance to broaden her horizons also in the University of Salzburg and Free University of Berlin.
-She was one of the co-authors of the Latvian part of the ELSA Legal Research on Freedom of Expression, Protection of Journalistic Sources, and also wrote her Bachelor’s Thesis on Protection of Whistleblowers – so exactly those topics as well as the freedom of expression in the context of the digital age are specifically significant to her.
+Madara is a law student at the University of Latvia, and has previously studied at the University of Salzburg and Free University of Berlin.
+She was one of the co-authors of the Latvian part of the ELSA Legal Research on Freedom of Expression, Protection of Journalistic Sources, and also wrote her Bachelor’s Thesis on Protection of Whistleblowers.
+Melnika has a keen interest in freedom of expression in the context of the digital age.